empowerd-cms/best.js/README.md

 * `--port <number>` — override default port
 * `--src <folder>` — override source folder

 This starts the Vite dev server with SSR enabled, dynamically loading pages from `src/pages` or falling back to `src/app.jsx`.
-It also loads any modules from `src/lib` and `src/api`.
+It also loads any modules from `src/lib`, `src/api`, and automatically starts the TCP server if `/src/tcp/*.js` exists.

 ---